Erin Vogel goes to the island of Borneo where she studies orangutans to gain insights into human behavior.

 Despite their disparate research interests, the scholars share a common academic home.
 They are anthropologists, dedicated to studying human life in all its complexity.

-“We are all speaking to central issues,” says Dorothy L. Hodgson, chair of the Anthropology Department in the School of Arts and Sciences.
+“We are all speaking to central issues,” says Dorothy L. Hodgson, a former longtime faculty member in the Anthropology Department in the School of Arts and Sciences.
 “Out in the field and in the classroom our faculty members are asking the big questions: Who are we?
 Where did we come from?
 How do people's lived experiences differ depending on the culture in which they live?”

 Renowned for its research and teaching, the Anthropology Department is constantly refining and reimagining its field for the 21st century to keep up with a rapidly changing world.

 •Documented the experience of Hmong actors in Clint Eastwood’s Gran Torino film.

 •Discovered the oldest known footprints with modern human anatomy.

 • Shined a light on the rescue, death and recovery of immigrants attempting to cross the U.S.-Mexican border.